Satrubhanja: The extent of Satrubhanja's empire

-The struggle of the combined Naga forces (Kausambi, Ahichhatra, Padmavati and Vindhyatavi) under the leadership of Satrubhanja caused the downfall of the Kushan and Murunda power in India leading to the rise of the Gupta supremacy.
-Satrubhanja had gifted lakhs of cows at places like Pataliputra, Gaya, Krimila, Dalavardhana, Pundrvardhana, Gokkhati, Khadranga, Tamaralipti and both North and South Toshali with the purpose of his spiritual attainment.
+The struggle of the combined Naga forces (Kausambi, Ahichhatra, Padmavati and Vindhyatavi) caused the downfall of the Kushan power in India leading to the rise of the Gupta supremacy.
+Satrubhanja had gifted lakhs of cows at places like Pataliputra, Gaya, Krimila, Dalavardhana, Pundrvardhana, Gokkhati, Khadranga, Tamaralipti and both North and South Toshali with the purpose of to united of local rulers and defeated to Debaputra or kusana king biswa sphani.
 He had donated gold coins to various monasteries such as the Sankhara Matha at Ahichatra (Ramnagar in Uttarakhand) and Manibhadra matha at Yaksheswara.
 These mention of the areas in a period of conflict between the rising Gupta and prevailing Naga dynasties, clearly indicates that they were controlled by Satrubhanja and he dictated authority over them.
-The lines 5,6 and 7 of the Asanapat Stone inscription clearly points to the fact that for some time Satrubhanja was a hegemonic ruler in Bihar, Bengal and Odisha.
+Satrubhanja was called the lord of Vindhyatavi.
 The Mathara rulers in the Toshali region in coastal Odisha and parts of Andhra today are assumed to have contributed to the process of elimination of the Kushans in the region completely while Satrubhanja was directly confronting them over a larger extent.